 - There are no reimbursements for lost, damaged or stolen items.

 Please schedule expensive items—phones, cameras, bicycles, etc.—on your homeowners insurance policy.

 Questions?
 Call us: 413.458.9672.

 - What is the weather like on Northwest Adventure?

 You can expect typical summery weather with lots of sunshine, some rain, warm days and cool nights.

 - What are the arrival and departure airports for my child’s trip?

-You will need to arrange transportation for your child to and from Portland International Airport (PDX) at trip start and trip end.
-We will provide more specific travel information once we have placed your child on a program.
+You will need to arrange transportation for your child to and from Seattle-Tacoma International Airport (SEA) at trip start and trip end.
+We will provide more specific travel information once we have placed your child on a trip.

 - How often will my child have access to showers and laundry?